hytel/spherical-tools/README.md

 You can use the mouse to spin the view around.
 There is also a symbol in the bottom right of the page which will show the controls so you can pick a different cubemap from your selection in the cubemaps.txt file.
 The controls do come up for a split second when the page is first loaded, but I have the HTML automatically select the first cubemap which causes the controls to slowly hide until the button is pressed.

-For video and still reframing, I wrote a Qt application called SphericalQt.
+For 360 degree spherical video and still image reframing, I wrote a Qt application called SphericalQt.
 OpenCV is also required by the application for image processing.
 It is located in the SphericalQt subfolder, and can be built by CMake as follows:

 ```
 cd SphericalQt